 Michigan was able to lure the talented Crisler from Princeton to Ann Arbor in 1938.
-He made his presence felt immediately in Ann Arbor!
+He made his presence felt immediately in Ann Arbor.
 The innovative Crisler changed the look of the football team when he designed a winged helmet of Maize and Blue for his football players.
 He did it to improve receiver recognition downfield, but it became an iconic symbol of Michigan Football.
 It probably helped the passing game in 1938, but it did way more than that.
 Crisler’s first team finished with a record of 6 wins, 1 loss, and 1 tie.
 It was Michigan’s first winning season in five years.

 Herbert Orin Crisler coached the Michigan football team from 1938 to 1947.
 He never had a losing season in ten years at the Maize and Blue helm.
 His teams posted an overall record of 71 wins, 16 losses and 3 ties.
-What this means, is that his footballers won just over eighty percent of their regular season games.
+What this means, is that his football teams won just over eighty percent of their regular season games.
 Crisler’s Wolverines were also strong in the Big Ten/Nine Conference during his tenure.
 Michigan won 42, lost 11 and tied 3 games in conference play under Coach Crisler (.777 winning rate).

 The demanding Crisler had a knack for bringing out the best in his players.
 He coached ten different players who earned All-American honors including Tom Harmon who did it twice (1939 and 1940).

 The Wolverines were good against their rivals, but great against Ohio State and Michigan State.
 Crisler lost his first five games to Minnesota before winning the last five to finish 5-5-0 against his former employer.
 He won a game and lost another against Notre Dame in the early 1940s.
-Fritz Crisler held the upper hand against Ohio State and finished with an overall record of 7-2-1 against the Buckeyes.
+However, Crisler held the upper hand against Ohio State and finished with an overall record of 7-2-1 against the Buckeyes.
 Amazingly, Crisler was perfect against Michigan State.
 He finished with a record of 8 wins, 0 losses and 0 ties against the Spartans.
 Overall, Fritz Crisler won just over seventy-one percent (.716) of the games that his Wolverines played against Michigan’s biggest rivals.

 As usual, I could go on and on about the achievements of Fritz Crisler.
 They would easily fill a book!
 He was that good as an athlete, coach and athletic administrator.
 Instead, I will highlight some of the “firsts” that he is associated with in Michigan football history.
-You can learn more about Fritz Crisler, if you read the Wikipedia article linked below.
+You can learn more about Fritz Crisler, if you read the articles linked below.

 In addition to winning a lot of games for Michigan, Fritz Crisler accomplished some notable “firsts” while he was associated with the Michigan football team.